Kulitipri/Project-1-Many-Time-Pad-Attack/README.md

 * Adjust the `threshold` parameter in the script (typical values 5–8).
 * Run the Python script; outputs show decrypted plaintexts 1..10 and the target (unknown bytes as `?`).
 * If necessary, add `manual_hints` to correct specific bytes (recommend using hints from non-target ciphertexts to preserve attack realism).
 * In fact, I don't like the way `space-trick` work, because the way it filling the word is too risky.
-I like the `threshold` because it guess the word more "math-way"
+I like the `threshold` because it guess the word more "math-way".
+But I'm still using the `space-trick` here since its still makes more correct prediction than `threshold`.

 **Results & Limitations**